Jekyll One

 cls && cd C:\J1\Projects\my-start

-All tasks for developing a web are defined as scripts of the NodeJS package manager NPM.
-All scripts are defined in the central project configuration file package.json.
-Only a small set of top-level scripts are required to control a project.
+All the tasks for developing a J1 website are defined as scripts in the NodeJS package manager NPM.
+They all live in the central project configuration file package.json.
+Only a handful of top-level scripts are needed to control a project day to day.

 Initialize a project